jaideeppyne/strapi/DESIGN_NOTE.md

    `server/routes/index.js` registers `GET /api/audit-logs`.
 The controller builds Strapi-style filters, pagination, and sorting, then responds with `{ data, meta.pagination }`.
 Supported filters include content type, user id, action, and ISO date ranges.

 5. **Security**
-   The policy `plugin::audit-logs.can-read-audit-logs` checks authentication and ensures the user (or any of their roles) exposes a `read_audit_logs` permission/flag before allowing access to the endpoint.
-This keeps the API disabled for public traffic while letting teams model access however they choose inside Users & Permissions.
+   The policy `plugin::audit-logs.can-read-audit-logs` checks authentication and ensures the requester's role owns the Users & Permissions action `plugin::audit-logs.audit-log.read_audit_logs` (surfaced in the Roles UI as `read_audit_logs`).
+The permission is stored in the `users-permissions_permission` table, so admins can grant it per role without custom schema changes.
+A per-user override (`read_audit_logs: true`) remains available for ad-hoc debugging.

 ## Configuration & Extensibility
 - `auditLog.enabled`: quick kill-switch if logging must be paused.